-Key Value
+Кеу Value

 lossless=[0 1] When set to 1, does not permit lossy compression to be used.

 stopqon=[0 1] When set to 1, enables the STOP-Q key sequence to be used to disconnect a Sun Ray from a server, in particular, if it's using a VPN connection.

-utloadoff=[0 1] When set to 1, disables the ability to use the $\it utload$ program to force a Sun Ray to load firmware.
+utloadoff=[0 1] When set to 1, disables the ability to use the utload program to force a Sun Ray to load firmware.

-kbcountry=code Forces the keyboard country code number for a non-U.S. keyboar reports a country code value of 0.
-This value can also be set on the Advanced menu of the Sun Ray configuration GUI.
-Some possible values for the country code, frow keyboard maps, are:
+kbcountry=code Forces the keybo reports a country ard country code number for a non-U.S. keyboard that code value of 0.

+so be set on the Advanced menu of the Sun Ray II.
+Some possible values for the country code, from USB are:

 6 Danish

 7 Finnish

 8 French

 9 German

 14 Italian

 15 Roman/Kana

 16 Korean

 18 Dutch

 19 Norwegian

 22 Portuguese

 25 Spanish

 26 Swedish

 27 Swiss French

 28 Swiss German

 30 Taiwanese

 32 UK English

 33 U.S. English

-For a current list of configured keyboards, see the keytable.map file in /usr/openwin/share/etc/keytables.
+For a current list of configured keyboards, see the keytable.map file in /opt/SUNWut/lib/keytables.